sirjanashrestha/sirjanashrestha.github.io/_posts/2024-03-10-kick-punch-detection.md

 ### Conclusion

-Through an exploration of prominent image classification models, including VGG, ResNet50, InceptionResNetV2, MobileNetV2, EfficientNetB0, and YOLOv8, we encountered a complex challenge driven by the intricate similarities among the four classes: kick, punch, kicknt, and punchnt.
-Surprisingly, introducing dropout hindered rather than enhanced accuracy, leading to a performance plateau of 30% despite data augmentation.
-We focused on kick and punch classes alone and it resulted in a remarkable 30% accuracy improvement across models.
-Further experimentation with YOLOv8n, comparing the original four-class dataset with a simplified two-class version, consistently demonstrated YOLOv8n's superior accuracy, cementing its role as the optimal solution for our specific task and validating our efforts.
+We looked at different image classification models like VGG, ResNet50, InceptionResNetV2, MobileNetV2, EfficientNetB0, and YOLOv8.
+We had a tough time because the classes we were trying to classify, like kick, punch, kicknt, and punchnt, were very similar.
+Surprisingly, when we tried to improve accuracy by adding dropout (a technique to prevent overfitting), it didn't help much and our accuracy stayed around 30%, even with data augmentation.
+So, we decided to focus only on the kick and punch classes.
+This made a big difference, and our accuracy improved by 30% across all models!

-Link to Streamlit app: https://kick-and-punch-classifier.streamlit.app/
+Then, we tried a model called YOLOv8n, comparing the original dataset with all four classes to a simpler one with just kick and punch.
+YOLOv8n consistently gave better accuracy with the simplified dataset, showing that it's the best choice for our specific task.